iotaledger/iota-wiki/common/community/the-community/discord.md

 **Onboarding**

-- Visit the 🏁 ｜ first-steps channel
+- Visit **Channels & Roles**
-  Click on the button there to start with the onboarding and unlocking further categories and channels based on your interests.
+  Click on the buttons there to start with the onboarding and unlocking further categories and channels based on your interests.

 ## Next steps